 Excessive amounts of omega-6 polyunsaturated fatty acids (PUFA) and a very high omega-6/omega-3 ratio, as is found in today’s Western diets, promote the pathogenesis of many diseases, including cardiovascular disease, cancer, and inflammatory and autoimmune diseases, whereas increased levels of omega-3 PUFA (a low omega-6/omega-3 ratio) exert suppressive effects.

 The second issue is that most peanuts are grown on the ground.
-They get very moist, and a lot of them contain mycotoxins or mold.
-We already know that toxic mold causes depression, but mold also leads to other health issues.
+They get very moist, and a lot of them contain mycotoxins or mold — and mold also leads to other health issues.

 Mold is one of the big reasons why so many kids today have food allergies or inflammatory immune reactions when they get around peanuts.
 In fact, a lot of schools have laws or restrictions against peanuts because so many children suffer immune reactions from foods like peanuts.

 Those are the two biggest issues with peanuts.